 - Saturday, May 9: 9:00am - 4:00pm

-Mayfair at Rosedale Park in Toronto offers a variety of food options for families to enjoy, with popular local vendors and community favourites serving everything from quick bites to classic fair food.
-From classic BBQ favourites like hamburgers and hot dogs to local Toronto staples, Mayfair’s food partners offer something for everyone to enjoy.
+Mayfair at Rosedale Park in Toronto offers a variety of food options for families to enjoy, with popular local vendors and community favourites serving everything from quick bites to classic fair food and desserts.
+From BBQ favourites like hamburgers and hot dogs to local staples, Mayfair’s food partners offer something for everyone to enjoy, including freshly made ice cream waffle sandwiches that are always a crowd pleaser, and slushies for the kids.

 Some of the featured food vendors at Mayfair include:

-- Webers Hamburgers (8825 ON-11, Orillia, ON L3V 6S2) – On highway 11, a favourite stop for cottagers craving famous charcoal hamburgers en route to or from Muskoka.
+- Webers Hamburgers (8825 ON-11, Orillia, ON L3V 6S2) – On Highway 11, a favourite stop for cottagers craving famous charcoal hamburgers en route to or from Muskoka.
+Webers first opened on Highway 11, just north of Orillia, in the summer of 1963, approximately one year before Mayfair was founded.

 - 8 Acres Hotdogs - Known for hot dogs made with high-quality Canadian beef and a focus on sustainability.